What is conveyancing?

-It is difficult for a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to a real All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. transaction to do their own conveyancing, as conveyancing in Victoria is now done via an electronic platform to which solicitors and licensed conveyancers must subscribe.
+It is difficult for a party to a real estate transaction to do their own conveyancing, as conveyancing in Victoria is now done via an electronic platform to which solicitors and licensed conveyancers must subscribe.
 Further, many contracts require the buyer to be represented by a lawyer or licensed conveyancer in the transaction.

 Conveyancers vs solicitors

-Before a conveyancer is granted a conveyancing licence, the law requires them to meet various requirements, including having a certain number of years conveyancing experience, and showing a certain standard of competency.
+Before a conveyancer is granted a conveyancing licence, the law requires them to meet various requirements, including having a certain number of years of supervised conveyancing experience, and showing a certain standard of competency.

-You can check a conveyancer’s licence via the public register of the Business Licensing Authority (BLA) (www.consumer.vic.gov.au/bla).
+You can check a conveyancer’s licence via the public register of the Business Licensing Authority (BLA).